 You’ve just started your own business.
 You know you need a website.
-Tiny issue: You don’t have that much of a budget yet.
+Tiny issue?
+You don’t have that much of a budget yet.

-You are tempted to DIY, even though you are realistic about the limitations of doing so.
-Your friend Mary said she built her own website using Squarespace and it’s even ranking on Google’s first page.
-If she did it, so can you, right?
-But wait…the cool kids insist that WordPress is better.
+But then you come across yet another forum thread where the “cool kids” are insisting that WordPress is the best option.
 Except you don’t really understand why.
-WordPress starts sounding like the cool thing to do, and you want to be cool too.
+WordPress does sound like the right thing to do, and you want to be cool too.
 Things should start getting easier at this point, but they don’t.
-Others start chiming in; there’s someone who’s on Wix, someone else is using Weebly, and the debate goes on…
+Others start chiming in; there’s someone who’s on Wix, someone else is using Weebl, and the debate goes on…

 You, my friend, have been officially hit by analysis paralysis.